deepinv/deepinv/docs/source/deepinv.sampling.rst

 .. note::

-    The approximation of the prior obtained via :meth:`deepinv.models.ScoreDenoiser` is also valid for maximum-a-posteriori (MAP) denoisers, but :math:`p_{\sigma}(x)` is not given by the convolution with a Gaussian kernel, but rather given by the Moreau-Yosida envelope of :math:`p(x)`, i.e.,
+    The approximation of the prior obtained via :meth:`deepinv.optim.ScorePrior` is also valid for maximum-a-posteriori (MAP) denoisers, but :math:`p_{\sigma}(x)` is not given by the convolution with a Gaussian kernel, but rather given by the Moreau-Yosida envelope of :math:`p(x)`, i.e.,

     .. math::

         p_{\sigma}(x)=e^{- \inf_z \left(-\log p(z) + \frac{1}{2\sigma}\|x-z\|^2 \right)}.

 .. autosummary::